Subelliptic pseudo-differential operators and Fourier integral operators on compact Lie groups: Preliminaries

 \begin{remark} Let us denote by $\mathscr{S}(\widehat{G}):=\mathscr{F}(C^\infty(G))$ the Schwartz space on the unitary dual.
 Then the Fourier transform on the group $\mathscr{F}$ is a bijective mapping from $C^\infty(G)$ into $\mathscr{S}(\widehat{G})$ (see \cite[Page 541]{Ruz}), and in terms of the Fourier transform we have for every $f\in C^{\infty}(G).$ In particular, if $a(x,\xi)=I_{d_\xi}$ is the identity matrix in every representation space, $A\equiv I$ is the identity operator on $C^\infty(G),$ and we recover the Fourier inversion formula

 \end{remark}

-To classify symbols in the H\"ormander classes developed in \cite{Ruz}, the notion of {\it{ difference operators}} on the unitary dual, by endowing $\widehat{G}$ with a difference structure, is an instrumental tool.
-By following \cite{RuzhanskyWirth2015}, a difference operator $Q_\xi$ of order $k,$ is defined by for all $f\in C^\infty(G),$ for some function $q$ vanishing of order $k$ at the identity $e=e_G.$ We will denote by $\textnormal{diff}^k(\widehat{G})$ the set of all difference operators of order $k.$ For a fixed smooth function $q,$ the associated difference operator will be denoted by $\Delta_q:=Q_\xi.$ We will choose an admissible collection of difference operators (see e.g. \cite{RuzhanskyDelgado2017,RuzhanskyWirth2015}),
+In order to classify symbols in the H\"ormander classes developed in \cite{Ruz}, the notion of {\it{ difference operators}} on the unitary dual, by endowing $\widehat{G}$ with a difference structure, is an instrumental tool.
+Indeed, by following \cite{RuzhanskyWirth2015}, a difference operator $Q_\xi$ of order $k,$ is defined by for all $f\in C^\infty(G),$ for some function $q$ vanishing of order $k$ at the identity $e=e_G.$ We will denote by $\textnormal{diff}^k(\widehat{G})$ the set of all difference operators of order $k.$ For a fixed smooth function $q,$ the associated difference operator will be denoted by $\Delta_q:=Q_\xi.$

+For our further analysis, we will choose an admissible collection of difference operators (see e.g. \cite{RuzhanskyDelgado2017,RuzhanskyWirth2015}),

 where We say that this admissible collection is strongly admissible if